 We place great importance on attendance and monitor attendance daily.
 Attendance has a high profile within our school and we recognise and reward good and improved attendance.

-Look in our weekly newsletter for our latest attendance figures.
+Look in our newsletter for our latest attendance figures.

 The gates open at 8:30am and children start learning straightaway.